 Recruiting, hiring and training

-If you decide to employ someone the type of employment options available to you include full-time, part-time, casual, fixed term, contractor, apprentice or trainee.
+When you employ someone, the type of employment options available include full-time, part-time, casual, fixed term, contractor, apprentice or trainee.

 Finding skilled staff